zachvalenta/jvns.ca/content/post/2018-01-04-how-does-gdb-call-functions-.markdown

 the way it was.

 I was putting a breakpoint on a function `foo` with the address `0x400528`.

+This `PTRACE_POKEDATA` is how gdb changes the code of running programs.

 ```
 // change the 0x400528 instructions